 Computerized: In the digital age, most operations have transitioned to computers.
 It was only a matter of time before the traditional clipboard and pen were replaced by modern technology.
 Leading CMMS software providers facilitate the integration of previous hard-copy records into the computerized interface, ensuring that no data is lost during the transition to a computerized maintenance management software solution.

-Management: A CMMS plays a pivotal role in helping management plan, schedule, and report on maintenance work.
+Management: A CMMS is pivotal in helping management plan, schedule, and report on maintenance work.
 It empowers leadership to create forecasts and provide insights into completions, compliance, audits, and other maintenance key performance indicators.

 How Such Software Operates